Find the Best Mortgage Rates in Alberta

 Should I use a mortgage broker or lender in Alberta?

-A mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
+In Alberta, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
 In other words, the mortgage broker is an intermediary between the borrower and the lender.

 A mortgage lender is one financial institution or bank that offers a single line of mortgage products directly to borrowers.
 The lender’s mortgage specialists only have access to their mortgage products.